zegalur/grab-ui-text/README.md

 - Because GrabUIText doesn't use OCR, it works only with applications that render their UI using the OS's native API.
 - Currently, only Windows is supported.
 - Linux support is planned in the near future.
+- Translation and text-to-speech require an Internet connection.

 ## License